 Why subscription confirmation emails are important?

-Including subscription confirmation emails into the opt-in system can reveal significant marketing benefits for your business:
+Including subscription confirmation emails with your opt-in system can reveal significant marketing benefits for your business:

 - Engaged contacts.
-The users who opt-in to your emails through the two-step verification, definitely show interest in your business.
+Users who opt-in to your emails through a two-step verification, definitely show interest in your business.
 They are more likely to open and click through your emails, which will also help you boost your sender reputation.

 - GDPR compliance.
-According to the new EU policy, users have to confirm their consent to receive emails from a company.
-As the double opt-in method requires a two-step confirmation, marketers see such emails as a way to comply with the GDPR regulations.
+According to a new EU policy, users have to confirm their consent to receive emails from a company.
+As the double opt-in method requires a two-step confirmation, marketers ensure their emails comply with the GDPR regulations.

 - Clean mailing list.
-Since your subscribers were required to verify their address, this nullifies the risks of invalid email addresses appearing on your mailing list.
+Since your subscribers are required to verify their address, this nullifies the risks of invalid email addresses appearing on your mailing list.

 - Improved deliverability.
 Confirmed subscriptions keep your bounce rates lower and prevent your emails from landing to the spam folder.

-Now let’s see how to create a confirmation email that would meet your expectations.
+Now let’s see how to create a confirmation email that meets your expectations.

 How to craft a subscription confirmation email?

-Start off with scheduling your confirmation emails right after a user subscribes — to hit their inboxes while being the top of mind brand.
-Next off, devote some time to copywriting.
+Start off with scheduling your confirmation emails right after a user subscribes — to hit their inboxes while being the on the top of their mind.
+Next, devote some time to copywriting.
 There are three fundamental steps which you should take into account while thinking through your subscription confirmation email.